 - Whether the email is more effective with or without a personalized salutation

 - Whether a generic or personalized offer is more effective

 Most companies should focus on testing one variable at a time.
 But if you have a team in place to do in-depth data analysis, you may be able to conduct multivariate tests that will improve performance faster.

 LeadPost includes built-in A/B testing to make the process easier.

 At the end of the campaign, you want to know whether it worked or not.
 To determine the profitability of your campaigns, make sure you’re using UTM codes, unique promo codes, unique URLs, and conversion tracking.

 Based on the use cases we’ve covered here, it should be easy to see how to identify anonymous website users and use the data to remarket customers in any industry.
 Insurance companies can deliver more leads to their agents, car rental companies can recover sales from abandoned carts, and restaurants can get more diners to join their loyalty programs.

-If you need to reach more consumers, visitor identification software can help you do it, whether they fill out a form or not.
-To see how it works, sign up for LeadPost and get 100 leads for free.
+If you need to maximize your marketing investment, visitor identification software can help you do it, whether they fill out a form or not.
+To see how it works, sign up for a free trial of LeadPost